IdaStephen/CS677-Project2/README.md

 ## SHAP Dependence Plot
 SHAP feature dependence might be the simplest global interpretation plot:
 1) Pick a feature.
 2) For each data instance, plot a point with the feature value on the x-axis and the corresponding Shapley value on the y-axis.
+SHAP dependence plots are an alternative to partial dependence plots and accumulated local effects.
+While PDP and ALE plot show average effects, SHAP dependence also shows the variance on the y-axis.
+Especially in case of interactions, the SHAP dependence plot will be much more dispersed in the y-axis.

 ## Disadvantages of Using SHAP ##